Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

   workout_slot_ready[i] = "push-up";
 }
 ```
 The rule of thumb is that pushing that many elements to a completely empty array will be very slow.
-JavaScript generally prefers when the array is already populated, but let's actually test it.
+JavaScript generally prefers when the array is already populated[^GC], but let's actually test it.

 [The results](https://jsbench.me/jqltyhoctl/1) exceed expectations.
 Pushing into the `workout_slot_ready` array is more than **23x faster**!
  <div align="center">